saymrwulf/openssl/notes.md

 2015-08-25T04:37:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (openssl) 2015-11-10T20:27:00 - Minor doc updates: linking to article on quantization (openssl) 2015-11-10T00:23:00 - Quick fix, referencing a known issue from the official repo (openssl)
+2003 paper) (openssl) 2015-11-10T20:27:00 - Minor doc updates: linking to article on quantization (openssl) 2015-11-10T00:23:00 - Quick fix, referencing a known issue from the official repo (openssl) 2015-11-10T22:01:00 - Quick fix, referencing a known issue from the official repo (openssl)